Stop-Loss (film): Plot

-Tommy, depressed after his discharge, commits suicide.
-Brandon returns to visit Tommy's grave and has a physical confrontation with Steve at the cemetery.
-After driving to the Mexican border together, Brandon tells his mother and Michelle that he doesn't want to abandon everything he's ever known and that going to Mexico will ensure he can never leave the war behind him.
+Tommy, depressed after his discharge, commits suicide by shooting himself.
+Brandon returns home to visit Tommy's grave after the funeral.
+Both he and Steve are shaken by Tommy's death and physically fight at the cemetery, as Steve blames Brandon for leaving them when Steve had asked him to come back to help Tommy.
+At the Mexican border, Brandon changes his mind, deciding that he doesn't want to abandon his family and life and knows the war will follow him.

-The film ends with a shot of a busload of soldiers, including Brandon and Steve, returning to the war.
+The film ends with a shot of a busload of soldiers returning to the war, including Brandon and Steve, who sit together.